 Get in the water and try it.
 It doesn’t matter what the definitions of surfing or surfers are in your head.
 One day, if the universe permits, you might end up catching your first proper wave and for that moment nothing else will matter.

-And I, I can’t wait to come back to Bali !
+And I, I can’t wait to come back !